 I am a passionate innovator, energized by building new technologies that connect and improve communication between individuals.
 My expertise spans mobile app design, B2B software, social media, data visualization, and collaboration technologies.
 I lead teams in user-centered, lean ideation methods to identify product roadmaps and then follow through with Agile methodologies to the successful launch of new web and mobile product experiences.

-Prior to joining Forrester, I earned my MS and PhD at the MIT Media Lab and was a Research Scientist at IBM, leading the Visualization and Behavior Group within the IBM Watson Research Center.
+Prior to joining WBUR, as Forrester's Vice President of Digital Customer Experience, I led the strategy, design, and implementation of Forrester's digital (web and mobile) product experiences.
+I earned my MS and PhD at the MIT Media Lab and was a Research Scientist at IBM, leading the Visualization and Behavior Group within the IBM Watson Research Center.
 I have published over 40 peer-reviewed articles, I am a frequent public speaker, and my work has been written up in the New York Times, BusinessWeek, and CNN.

 1. Design of Digital Experiences